 Do not confuse alopecia areata with other types of hair loss like androgenic alopecia (male and female pattern hair loss), alopecia totalis (loss of all scalp hair), or alopecia universalis (loss of hair on the entire body).
 While all of these conditions cause hair loss, alopecia areata is most commonly associated with patchy bald spots of the face and head.

 Bald Spots in the Eyebrows

-Sudden loss of eyebrow hair can also result from a number of causes; alopecia areata being one of the more common.
+Sudden loss of eyebrow hair can also result from several causes; alopecia areata is one of the more common.
 However, as with other types of sudden hair loss, loss of eyebrow hair can also result from: